TomArcher/technical-blog/content/posts/rain-paradox/index.md

 ]
 +++

-Early in my programming career, I came across a programming problem that stuck with me for many years:
+Early in my programming career, I came across a coding challenge that stuck with me for many years:

 ---